Language Basics

 DateTime

 Year, Month, Day and Time of the Day.
 Whitespace is required between the Date part and the Time part.
 Date format is YYYY-MM-DD or YYYY/MM/DD.
-Time format is same as above.
+Time format is same as [Time](#time).
 Time zone is not supported.

 • 2022/01/01 14:00